Classic Pork Breakfast Sausage

 What is the safe temperature when cooking pork?

-When you are cooking pork, it must be cooked between 160 ºF to 165 ºF with the addition of a three-minute rest time.
+When you are cooking pork, it must be cooked from 160 ºF to 165 ºF, then rested for 3 minutes.

 Final Word

-If you are excited to change up breakfast for yourself, then you need to give this recipe a try.
+If you’re excited to change up your breakfast, you need to give this recipe a try.
 Pork Sausage Breakfast is good any time of the week, but it’s especially yummy on the weekends.
 It’s filling and delicious on so many levels!
-The next time you want a unique breakfast to make for the family, give this recipe a try.
-May God Bless this world, Linda.
+The next time you want to make a unique breakfast for the family, give this recipe a try.
+This is a great recipe to teach your kids and grandkids to make since they’ll learn the basics of grinding meat and matching it with your favorite spices.
+May God bless this world, Linda.

 I do remember living without AC and Central heat.
 It wasn’t so bad back then.
 LOL We didn’t know any different.
 We can get used to it again if necessary.
 We do have oil lamps, and candles and flash lights with batteries.
 I hope it doesn’t come to that, but, there’s a strong possibility it will in our lifetime.
 I’m trying to be prepared for whatever.